Consumer Representative Opportunities

 For more information about consumer representative training, please visit How to Become a Consumer Representative on our website.

-Canberra Health Services (CHS) is looking for a consumer representative to join the Radiation Safety Management Committee.
+Canberra Health Services is looking for a consumer representative to join the Policy Document Review Panel.

 You can nominate for this opportunity using the online form, or by calling the HCCA office on 6230 7800.